 Exceptions aside, surveyors do not measure in or use chains although they convert to and from feet and U.S. Survey Feet.
 Just as chains have given way to feet, when will surveyors change to using the meter as the lineal unit?
 Which surveyors will be the leaders and which will be the laggards?

 Readers interested in additional information, including abbreviations, numeric formatting and other measurement-related issues should refer to the Federal Register notice cited and others, and to NIST’sGuide for the Use of the International System of Units (SI).

 Above all, regardless whether the foot or U.S. Survey Foot is used, surveyors should state in their descriptions and reports and on maps the unit they have used.
 In order to reduce probable confusion or errors, it is important when values are presented in U.S. Survey Feet units to call readers’ attention.

 Maurice L. Schumann

 The ideas and opinions expressed by our readers do not necessarily reflect those of POB.
-Send your thoughts to the editor at email@example.com.
+Send your thoughts to the editor email@example.com.